Skip to main content

 • “Dripping with atmosphere and suspense and brilliantly crafted by Beyond Booleans (a solo dev!).”

-• “I think the writing is generally hit or miss, and while the effectiveness of the atmosphere depends on your engagement with the historical context of the game, the script has an early internet creepypasta amateurishness that I could not detach myself from.”
+• “I think the writing is generally hit or miss, and while the effectiveness of the atmosphere depends on your engagement with the historical context of the game, the script has an early internet creepypasta amateurishness that was hard to detach from.”

-• “Yeah, buddy, most of the spooky stuff here is delivered through an oppressive atmosphere, but it also has jumpscares that it earns.”
+• “Yeah, most of the spooky elements are delivered through an oppressive atmosphere, but the game also relies on earned jumpscares.”

 • music